EPFL-ENAC/co2-calculator-user-doc/docs/en/purchases.md

 The *Centralised Purchases sub-module* is designed to incorporate predefined items corresponding to centralised and/or shared purchases between several units.
 Where applicable, the annual consumption for these items must be entered.

+#### *2.2 CO₂ Project planner workspace*

+To estimate the carbon footprint of purchases as part of the grant proposal or detailed per year sections, either an overall budget or budgets by purchasing category can be entered manually.

+#### *2.3 CO₂ Explorer workspace*

+To explore the carbon footprint of the **Purchases** module, users can manually enter data by purchasing category.

 <a id="factors"></a>
 ### 3. Emission factors